letstri/hookas/README.md

 - [useIsScrolled](#useisscrolled) - Check if an element is scrolled
 - [useInterval](#useinterval) - Execute a function repeatedly with a delay
 - [useMountEffect](#usemounteffect) - Run an effect only after the component is mounted
+- [useIsomorphicEffect](#useisomorphiceffect) - Run an effect on the client and server

 ### useIsOnline